WBMM: News operation

 In January 2007, WBMM entered into a news share agreement with WAKA allowing the big three affiliate to produce the market's first prime time newscast on this station.
 Known as CW News at Nine, the weeknight-only broadcast could be seen for thirty minutes and originated from WAKA's studios featuring most of the CBS affiliate's on-air personnel.
-WBMM would begin to have competition to its outsourced broadcast on January 7, 2008 after Fox affiliate WCOV-TV entered into a news share arrangement with NBC outlet WSFA.
+WBMM would begin to have competition to its outsourced broadcast on January 7, 2008, after Fox affiliate WCOV-TV entered into a news share arrangement with NBC outlet WSFA.
 That agreement resulted in Montgomery's second prime time newscast at 9 initially seen only on weeknights for 35 minutes.
 A weekend half-hour edition began in Summer 2008.

-On April 16, 2010, WNCF expanded its partnership with the Independent News Network (INN) and launched a half-hour weeknight newscasts at 9 on WBMM airing in high definition.
+On April 16, 2010, WNCF expanded its partnership with the Independent News Network (INN) and launched a half-hour weeknight newscasts at 9 p.m. on WBMM airing in high definition.
 As a result, this station terminated its outsourcing arrangement with WAKA.
 Still known by the same title, the show began to be produced at INN's studios on Tremont Avenue in Davenport, Iowa.
 The news anchor, meteorologist, and sports anchor were provided by the centralized news operation with other personnel filling-in as needed.
 WBMM maintained two locally based reporters at its studios who contributed Montgomery-specific coverage to the newscast that was taped in advance and then fed to the station through satellite relay.